lynnfaraday/aresmush.com/tutorials/code/create-plugin/index.md

 You can find the full code for the Cortex plugin in the [Ares Extras](/tutorials/code/extras.html) repository.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** You don't need to do this tutorial if all you want to do is **use** the Cortex plugin.
+{% include note.html content="You don't need to do this tutorial if all you want to do is **use** the Cortex plugin.
 Instead, follow the instructions in [Ares Extras](/tutorials/code/extras.html) to install the plugin.
-This article is for coders who want to understand how the plugin was created.
+This article is for coders who want to understand how the plugin was created." %}

 ## What You'll Need